secondsquadron/snippets/README.md

   This tool can download streams from multiple platforms.
 It can also save the stream from the beginning.
   - **ffmpeg** _(optional)_
   This tool can convert the downloaded TS (transport stream) file to mp4.
 TS file could be played by a video player however playing from given position will not work.

+## downsize.sh
+This script reduces the size and quality in current directory.